Enjoy your time at Springbok Casino

-Are you one of those players who are casting wistfully looks at the Craps table, but staying away because the game simply looks too darn complicated?
+Are you one of those players who cast wistful looks at the Craps table, but choose to stay away because the game just looks too darn complicated?
 Spending a short period of time observing it from the side is unlikely to make it a lot clearer, in fact, it might make you even more confused trying to figure out who's winning, when and why.
-Reading through game description online can be just as daunting, which is why we've created a very simple overview which should help you get started.
+Reading through the game description online can be just as daunting, which is why we've created a very simple overview which should help you get started.

 What is This Game About?

-The goal in a game of Craps is to predict what will be the outcome of a roll dice.
+The goal in a game of Craps is to predict what the outcome of the rolled dice will be.
 That's easy enough to understand, right?
-What makes it a bit complex is the numerous combinations and 'what ifs' involved in betting.
+What makes it a bit complex is the numerous combinations and 'what if's' involved in betting.

 Betting in Craps

 As mentioned above, this is where things become a bit tricky.
-In Craps, there is a number of basic bets, but also several additional bets which you can make only under certain conditions.
-As a beginner, going through them all might be a bit overwhelming, so let's try to master the more common ones first.
+In Craps, there are a number of basic bets, but also several additional bets which you can make only under certain conditions.
+As a beginner, going through all of them might be a bit overwhelming, so let's try to master the more common ones first.

 Pass Line / Don’t Pass Bets

 Making a Pass Line Bet, you're predicting that a 7 or 11 will be rolled on the Come-Out Roll, or that the Point will be rolled before a 7 later on.
 This means that if a 7 or 11 (a Natural) is rolled during the first toss, you'll win even money.
 You'll lose in case the outcome is a 2, 3 or 12 (Craps).
 If neither a Natural nor Craps is rolled in the Come-Out Roll, the number rolled becomes the Point and the game continues.
 Your Pass line bet will win if dice deliver the Point number before a 7.